Depending on the circumstances, the police can make an arrest for committing a crime with or without an arrest warrant.

 - warrant service where there is a chance of a violent confrontation.

-Records Unit of the Ventura County Police Department
+Records Unit of the Ventura County Sheriff’s Office

-The records and licensing unit of the Ventura County Police Department provides all law enforcement agencies in Ventura County with a central repository of criminal records.
+The records and licensing unit of the Ventura County Sheriff’s Office provides all law enforcement agencies in Ventura County with a central repository of criminal records.
 The unit also operates a countywide automated Wants/Warrants System which contains over 93,000 warrants on individuals.

 Ventura’s Special Weapons and Tactics Team (SWAT) – The mission of Ventura’s SWAT is to “provide highly trained personnel for use in incidents where disciplined teamwork, specialized weapons, and tactical skills are needed to resolve high-risk law enforcement incidents.”
 The goal of the SWAT Team is to give the most protection to involved personnel and provides the greatest degree of safety possible for the public and suspects.